MoiseRousseau/HydrOpTop/README.md

 Base classes for cost functions/constraints, material parametrizations and filters are also provided so user may define they own TO features with a minimal amount of code.

+## Features

+* Distribute two materials (one could be void) in a domain such as an objective function is minimize/maximize.

+* Handle any solvers through dedicaced input/output shield.

+* Couple any solvers with any objective functions, filters or constraints once written for one and for all.

+* Allow users to define well written topology optimization problem in few lines.

+* Write results in common and open format to create great graphics and visualization.

+* Solve topology optimization problem constrained by one PDE (for instance) as well as various coupled PDE and time dependent problems (in the futur).
+By extension, any large scale inverse problem can be solved (geophysics, calibration, ...).

 ## Getting started

 ### Documentation